Tag: Advent

 In many respects, sadly, Christians seem to have far too much in common with the Israelites.
 It’s that this is particularly new.
 There was a reason for ‘s letter to the Thessalonians.

-There is something to be said about being admonished about and as the world twists the meaning of Christmas to be more about presents and family than Jesus.
+There is something to be said about being admonished about and sanctification as the world twists the meaning of Christmas to be more about presents and than Jesus.
 This is especially true on this Friday.
 This Friday has almost become a spiritual event at the altar of the register.

 This particular holiday season will likely be one of the more interesting.
 Many governments will continue encouraging people to stay home.
 Much of the hype that goes along with the holiday season will be about new (or revisited) technology that gathers distant families digitally.
 The need to connect with family will still be there.

 With, theoretically, less chaos having to do with family visits that upset the schedules and spaces of homes, people will be more focused on those that are within their walls, or even next door.
-Ideally, this means that Christians will turn more to the and (perhaps) relearn about this God who came down.
+Ideally, this means that Christians will turn more to the Scriptures and (perhaps) relearn about this God who came down.

 ※Reflection※